 - Crude oil futures slide after China releases weak data (4/10/2014) - Brent crude oil futures dipped in value on Thursday following the release of underwhelming economic data by China, the world's second-largest user of the energy commodity, according to Bloomberg.

 - Crude oil futures rise (4/9/2014) - The prospect of continued delays with production in Libya prompted Brent crude oil futures to climb to their top level in more than seven days on Wednesday, according to Bloomberg.

-- Crude oil futures push toward weekly gains (11/22/2013) - Slipping jobless claims in the world's largest consumer prompted West Texas Intermediate crude oil futures to push toward their first weekly advance in nearly eight weeks on Friday, according to Bloomberg.
+- Crude oil futures edge higher before supplies data (2/5/2014) - Expectations for reduced supplies in the world's largest consumer prompted West Texas Intermediate crude oil futures to increase in value on Wednesday, according to Bloomberg.

 Crude Oil Blog Posts

 - Technically Speaking: Markets You Should Be Watching Right Now!
 (5/9/2012) - This is a sample entry from Brian Cullen’s email newsletter, The Cullen Outlook.
 July / December CRUDE OIL spread: I am looking to get LONG the Crude Oil market heading into the summer with all the summertime support that comes along with it.
-As volatile as CRUDE has been of late, I will go with a spread trade.
-We have seen a nice pullback in the last 2...
+As volatile as CRUDE has been of late, I will go with...
 Read More.

 - Opportunities for Breakout Moves in Crude Oil Futures (4/18/2012) - I probably sound like a broken record for writing this but I like to trade crude oil futures when the weekly EIA crude oil inventory report is released.
 It has the potential to cause sudden market move but is often less likely to cause the crazy overshoot reactions of a once a month report.